How Long Does It Take to Install Hardwood Floors – Ask the Pros

 Take a look at our reviews of the best engineered hardwood flooring to see if this flooring is a better fit for your home

 Reasons it might be longer: Some installers prefer solid hardwood flooring to acclimate for 2+ weeks.

-A 2-person crew of professional installers lays 750 to 1,000 square feet of hardwood flooring per day.
-The average job is 1,000 to 1,500 square feet of floor.
+While many variables can effect your wood floor installation time, a two person team is capable of delivering up to 400-700 sf per work day, and in some cases where selective attention to detail is not the main concern as much as 1,000 sf can be accomplished.
+The average job is 1,000 to 1,400 square feet of floor.
 In this average scenario, part of the third day is used for replacing trim and cleanup when the flooring is prefinished.

 Reasons it might be shorter: If the job is smaller than average, it might take less time.
 Also, if the floor plan of the home is wide open with few obstacles to trim around such as a fireplace hearth or staircase, experienced installers might lay 1,500+ square feet in a day.